ONLYOFFICE/onlyoffice-chamilo/README.md

 ## Installing Chamilo ONLYOFFICE integration plugin

+To install the plugin, go to Chamilo Administration -> Plugins -> Upload plugin.
+Upload `onlyoffice.zip` (you'll find it in the Releases section in this repo).
+You'll see the plugin list.

+To register the plugin, go to Chamilo project root and use the `composer install` command.

+Return to the plugin list, select it, and click Enable the selected plugins.

 ## Configuring Chamilo ONLYOFFICE integration plugin

+On the Plugins page, find ONLYOFFICE and click Configure.
+You'll see the Settings page.
+Enable the plugin and specify Document Server address.

 ## How it works

 The ONLYOFFICE integration follows the API documented here https://api.onlyoffice.com/editors/basic:

 ## ONLYOFFICE Docs editions